Goutte/godot-addon-string-template-engine/README.md

 You can also simply copy the `addons/` files of this project into yours, it should work.

 Then, enable the plugin in `Scene > Project Settings > Plugins`.
+Finally, restart Godot's Editor, or the Filesystem dock won't show the `tpl` files.

 Documentation